Eliav2/how-react-hooks-work/README.md

 );
 ```

-now stop. think. what would you expect? does each component will go through her own update-render phases or maybe the
+now stop. think. what would you expect? does each component will go through its own update-render phases or maybe the
 update calls will occur one after another and then the effects one after another?

 <details>